The boxes marked with * are mandatory and must be filled.

 Culture develops at the nexus of free space, play and sources of inspiration.
 The cultural environment in the North of Germany is rich in many facets: world-class museums, fascinating stage productions, young art projects, historical brick Gothic, well-kept parks and gardens, painstakingly restored manors and chateaus, but also many ruins, witnesses of the living past, create an exciting interplay between tradition and the modern.

 Be it music, dance, theatre or film, Mecklenburg-Vorpommern has unique venues, especially in summer.
 During the Mecklenburg-Vorpommern Festspiele – one of the three biggest musical events in Germany in terms of their size - German and international artists offer the finest in classical music enjoyment throughout the entire Land.
+Stately homes, magnificent palace grounds, brick cathedrals, farmers’ barns and also “unheard-of places” such as industrial warehouses, factories or science locations all act as venues.
 Completely different sounds attract around 50,000 visitors each year to the Fusion Festival for alternative directions in art and music.
 And anyone who likes to really get down attends the Immergut Festival in Neustrelitz with its Indie Rock sounds.

 The nature of Mecklenburg-Vorpommern has not only always been a place of refuge and inspiration for painters, but for authors as well.
 This can be shown in a particularly impressive manner in the houses of Uwe Johnson in Klützer Winkel, of Hans Fallada in Carwitz or of Gerhard Hauptmann on Hiddensee.
 Turned into museums the exhibitions provide a lively impression of the lives of these artists.